xaprb/xaprb.github.io/index.md

 ---
 # Welcome to the Rockbridge Bird Club

-Encouraging enjoyment, knowledge, and conservation of birds in the Rockbridge County, Virginia area.
+**Encouraging enjoyment, knowledge, and conservation of birds in the Rockbridge County, Virginia area.**

 For more information, email rockbridgebirdclub@gmail.com

+We have recently migrated our website.
+We are aware that there are some formatting issues in migrated blog posts, and hope to correct these over time.
+If you experience trouble with the website, please contact the club and we will put you in touch with the person who manages the website.

 ## Calendar